Hardware Design · BOM & Engineering Analysis · March 2026

 Total BOM€24–40

 200×200×50mm.
 Houses a single pico projector pointing upward through a fisheye lens (≥160° FOV) that covers the full ceiling at 2.5m height.
-Fisheye distortion correction is applied entirely in the Cube's projection compositor.
+Includes a downward-facing camera for autonomous ceiling projection mapping and obstacle detection.
 Passively cooled — silent at bedtime.

 Assembly€5–8